maheshreddysiddamurthi/maheshreddysiddamurthi/README.md

 💻 Cloud DevOps Engineer

-👀 Interests: Exploring the world of Artificial Intelligence & Machine Learning

 🌱 Currently Learning: Azure & Python to enhance my cloud and automation skills

-💡 Open to Collaboration: I’d love to work for free with startups that have exciting ideas
+💡 Open to Collaboration: I am enthusiastic about offering my skills free of charge to startups working on innovative ideas

 📫 Reach me at: smkr9933@gmail.com